 Sometimes there is “strength in numbers” and you might be able to get a better deal on health insurance through an association.

-Navigating the complexities of small business health insurance can be daunting, especially for busy entrepreneurs who have a business to run.
-This is why so many business owners choose to work with insurance brokers or insurance agents.
+Navigating the complexities of small business health insurance can be daunting.
+This is why so many small business owners choose to work with insurance brokers or insurance agents.

 Ask for referrals for a good insurance broker/agent in your area.
 Brokers know the market in your state and can help you find the right coverage options at the best possible prices.